35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 30. Cat Scratch Fever by Ted Nugent

-It wouldn’t surprise me one bit if you can start rocking this piece like the pro in a matter of a few days.
+It wouldn’t surprise me one bit if you could start rocking this piece like a pro in a matter of a few days.
 The song does require finger coordination, flexibility, and utmost agility.
-It is easy to feel like your fingers are dancing, complete with that occasional bends that give the song a nice tone.
+It is easy to feel like your fingers are dancing, complete with the occasional bends that give the song a nice tone.

 31. Holy Diver By DIO